umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 KeyPrefixReserveAmount | denom | 0 -> sdk.Int
 ```

-Reserves are part of the module account's balance, but may not leave the module account as the result of `MsgBorrowAsset` or `MsgWithdrawAsset`.
+Reserves are part of the module account's balance, but may not leave the module account as the result of `MsgBorrow` or `MsgWithdraw`.
 Only governance actions (outside the scope of this ADR) may release or transfer reserves.

 Reserve balance is updated in the `AccrueAllInterest` function: